colorfield/civimail/README.md

 - Per content type configuration: enable via the CiviMail tab.
-Set then the view mode for the mail, and the groups that are eligible to receive the mail.
+Set then the view mode for the mail, and the groups that are eligible to send and receive the mail.
 - The CiviMail feature is available as a node local task (while viewing or editing a node from a CiviMail enabled content type).